 Adding Nest accessories

-If you went with a Nest thermostat back in the day and want to bring it over to HomeKit, then the Starling Home Hub is the absolute best — and easiest, way to do so.
+If you went with a Nest thermostat back in the day and want to bring it over to HomeKit, then the Starling Home Hub is the best and easiest way to do so.
 As its name suggests, the Starling Home Hub is a small hub device that bridges select Nest devices to HomeKit through a simple to use browser interface.
 The Starling Home Hub currently supports the following Nest accessories:

 - Nest Learning Thermostat (all models)